ryanchard/MCQ-and-SFT-code/README.md

 model with -m as shown here; otherwise the code will default to the default model and directories specified in `config.yml`.

+The code by default displays a progress bar.
+In -v / --verbose mode informational messages are displayed and in -q / --quiet mode no output is displayed.

 ---

 ### 3. Combine multiple MCQ JSON files into a single file